7 Great Holiday Gifts for Children With Cerebral Palsy

-If you are shopping for a child with special needs this year, be sure to first check with the family or parents of the child for whom you are getting a gift, just to make sure they haven’t already created a wish list for friends and relatives from which to shop.
+If you’re shopping for a child with a disability this year, check with the family or parents of the child to see if they’ve created a wish list for friends and relatives to pick from.

-If you’re still stuck, below are some great gift ideas for children with cerebral palsy.
+If you’re still stuck, below are some great gift ideas for children with cerebral palsy and developmental delays.

 1. Kinetic Sand™